-Closing Ratio - Definition
+Closing Ratio - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.